abhay1105/abhay1105/README.md

 ### Welcome!

-⭐️ I am a high school senior from Chicago, Illinois who wants to pursue a career in computer science and mathematics.
-I have a plethora of experience in computer science so far with topics ranging from web development to machine learning, and I look forward to exploring and expanding my knowledge even more!
+⭐️ I'm looking to pursue a career at the intersection of mathematics and computer science.
+I've already obtained a variety of experience in computer science, with topics ranging from web development to machine learning, and I look forward to exploring and expanding my knowledge even more!

-🖥 I’m currently planning a project involving **Natural Language Processing**.
+🖥 I’m currently working on a project involving **Natural Language Processing**.

 📚 Check out my nonprofit organization, **Elevated Learning**, at [elevated-learning.org](https://elevated-learning.org).